 - Statutory consultations, formal agreements, specialist engineers reports and calculations

 - Third party warranties and any other commissioning certification

-In order to make a reversion application you will need to contact your local authority building control team who will arrange for a surveyor to come to site to assess the status of work, what will need to be done to obtain compliance and to confirm our fee to do so.
-We will aim to work with you to ensure works can be approved and appropriate certification issued in as timely a fashion as possible.
+In order to make a Reversion Application, you will need to arrange for a surveyor to visit site.
+This will assess the work and what will need to be done to achieve compliance.
+We will aim to work with you to ensure works can be approved and certification issued.

 Was this page useful?